DentalCare Logo

 Overview

-The risk of transmission of pathogenic microorganisms in oral healthcare settings is rare, yet healthcare-associated infections do present a potential hazard to oral healthcare personnel and patients alike.
-This course, advisory in nature and informational in content, introduces participants to (1) concepts related to the “chain of infection” and Standard and Transmission-base Precautions; (2) discusses factors that affect the quality of an effective infection prevention program; and (3) presents an overview of pathogenic organisms that may be transmitted in oral healthcare settings and requirements for an ongoing infection prevention education and training requirements.
+The risk of transmission of pathogenic microorganisms in oral healthcare settings is rare, yet healthcare-associated infections (HAI) do present a potential hazard to oral healthcare personnel and patients alike.
+This course, advisory in nature and informational in content, introduces participants to (1) concepts related to the “chain of infection” and Standard and Transmission-based Precautions; (2) discusses factors that affect the quality of an effective infection prevention program; and (3) presents an overview of pathogenic organisms that may be transmitted in oral healthcare settings and requirements for an ongoing infection prevention education and training requirements.

-Syllabus: Infection Prevention, Hazardous Waste Management, and Hazard Communication Compliance
+Infection Prevention, Hazardous Waste Management, and Hazard Communication Compliance

-The information in this 13-module syllabus is intended (1) to meet initial educational/training requirements for Dental Students, Dental Hygiene Students, and Dental Assistant Students as mandated by OSHA and other federal, state, local and professional organizations, (2) to provide a framework for an in-service training program in oral healthcare settings to meet annual educational/training requirements as mandated by OSHA and other federal, state, local and professional organizations, and (3) to serve as a resource for oral healthcare personnel wishing to review evidence-based information on specific topics related to infection prevention, hazardous waste management, and hazard communication compliance.
+The information in this 13-module program is intended (1) to meet initial educational/training requirements for Dental Students, Dental Hygiene Students, and Dental Assistant Students as mandated by OSHA and other federal, state, local and professional organizations, (2) to provide a framework for an in-service training program in oral healthcare settings to meet annual educational/training requirements as mandated by OSHA and other federal, state, local and professional organizations, and (3) to serve as a resource for oral healthcare personnel wishing to review evidence-based information on specific topics related to infection prevention, hazardous waste management, and hazard communication compliance.

 Infection Prevention, Hazard Waste Management, and Hazard Communication Compliance